 - Dragon ranting about how princes are only interested in the more classically attractive Fiona and no one thinks that she might be waiting for someone too sounds an awful lot like a frustrated girl who doesn't fit the regular mold of beauty.
 The fact that she instantly falls in love with Donkey after he tells her Fiona isn't his type and he goes for big girls enhances the metaphor.

-- "Freak Flag" has a bit of a "gay pride" element to it (possibly trans too, depending on how you interpret the Big Bad Wolf's character), especially with Pinocchio's closing message of "I'm wood, I'm good, get used to it!"
+- "Freak Flag" has a bit of a LGBT pride element to it, especially with Pinocchio's closing message of "I'm wood, I'm good, get used to it!"

 - Duet Bonding: Shrek and Fiona during "I Think I Got You Beat".